csv/events/hackforchange.md

 City [math test scores](https://data.cityofnewyork.us/Education/Math-Test-Results-2006-2012-District-All-Students/7yig-nj52).

 ## How Will This Project Have Impact?
-Gastronomification facilitates an ambient, passive approache data analysis, allowing people to experience richer datasets without specialized knowledge.
+Gastronomification facilitates an ambient, passive approach to data analysis, allowing people to experience richer datasets without specialized knowledge.

 ## What Happens Next?